Qian-IMMULab/BMU-Net/README.md

 # BMU-Net: A PyTorch Implementation

-This is a PyTorch/GPU implementation of the paper "A multimodal machine learning model for the stratification of breast cancer risk".
+This is a PyTorch/GPU implementation of the BMU-Net, and people who use this code must cite the reference paper:

-People who use this code must cite the paper: “A multimodal machine learning model for the stratification of breast cancer risk”.
+“A multimodal machine learning model for the stratification of breast cancer risk”.
 Nature Biomedical Engineering, 9(3), 356-370.
 (2025)

 ## Install